 Fair-minded employers have little to fear from employment-protection legislation.
-The issues are fairly straightforward and most problems can be avoided by following simple rules.
+Most problems can be avoided by following simple rules.
 This briefing outlines:

 - Dismissing employees for misconduct.